mohan-shil/porfolio-mohanshil/README.md

 # 💼 Mohan Shil – Portfolio Website

-This is the source code for my personal portfolio website built with **Next.js**, **Tailwind CSS**, and modern web development tools.
+This is the source code for my personal portfolio built with Next.js and Tailwind CSS.
-It showcases my professional background, skills, and projects.
+It highlights my work, skills, and experience.
+Feel free to use it as a template for your own portfolio.

 🌐 **Live Site**: [mohanshil.vercel.app](https://mohanshil.vercel.app)